p-smith22/dymad-dev/docs/roadmap.rst

 - Koopman Bilinear Form (KBF) replaces :math:`g` with a bilinear model, :math:`A z + \sum_i B(u_i)z + B_0 z`.
 - Recurrent Neural Network (RNN) includes standard architectures, e.g., LSTM and GRU.
 - Kernel methods include standard kernels, and diffusion map, etc.
+- Graph Neural Networks (GNN) accounts for graph structure in the data.
-- Lastly, LDM/KBF/RNN can work with data on graphs.
+- Lastly, LDM/KBF/RNN/Kernel can work with data on graphs.

 For optimizers, a brief list is already provided above, and here we note that,